grei-ufc/pade/docs/user/new-pade-docs/message-exchange.md

 ## The _read\()_ methods

-This is the main method to be used when you are reading messages within behaviours.
-The method takes and returns only the **first message** of behaviour messages queue.
-A simple implementation of receiving messages can be seen bellow.
+This is the main set of methods to be used when you are reading messages within behaviours.
+These methods lie in _Behaviour_ classes and their main function is take and return the **first message** from behaviour messages queue.
+As a first step, let's to see a simple implementation of receiving messages using de default `read()` method.

 ``` python
 from pade.behaviours.types import CyclicBehaviour